Neymar to travel with PSG to Coupe de France final - Emery

-Neymar will be with Paris Saint-Germain for the final of the Coupe de France, although he is not ready to play, says coach Unai Emery.
+Watch Les Herbiers v PSG LIVE on beIN SPORTS on Wednesday from 7.05am (NZST)

-PSG will complete a domestic treble if they can beat third-tier side Les Herbiers at the Stade de France on Tuesday.
+PSG will complete a domestic treble if it can beat third-tier side Les Herbiers at the Stade de France on Wednesday (NZST).

 Neymar has returned to the French capital after two months out with a foot injury and has completed gym work as he builds up his fitness levels.